Frank-Geisler/powerrti/documentation/Get-RtiEventstream.md

 ### -EventstreamId
 The Id of the Eventstream to retrieve.
 This parameter cannot be used together with EventstreamName.
-The value for WorkspaceId is a GUID.
+The value for EventstreamId is a GUID.
 An example of a GUID is '12345678-1234-1234-1234-123456789012'.

 ```yaml